mkozturk/turkishnames/README.md

 # turkishnames

 I have tallied and analyzed the first and last names of about 50 million Turkish citizens.
 Here I present the results of aggregated data.
-For privacy concerns, the complete data is not made available.
+To protect their privacy, the complete data is not made available.

 ## Overview
 The data contains records of 49,611,709 individuals, 24,534,483 men and 25,077,226 women, born between 1888 and 1991.